joewalker/gcli/docs/index.md

 ### Specifying Types

-Types are generally specified by a simple string, e.g. ``'text'``.
+Types are generally specified by a simple string, e.g. ``'string'``.
 For most types this is enough detail.
 There are a number of exceptions:

 * Array types.
 We declare a parameter to be an array of things using ``[]``,